TARAXACUM 88 S1 pendant light

 - No

-The Taraxacum 88 S1 pendant light was designed by
+The Taraxacum 88 S1 pendant lamp was designed by

 Achille Castiglioni

 Achille Castiglioni is one of Italy's most important industrial designers.
-His designs outline the style of 'industrial design' and have won many awards as design classics . design classics - lights and objects of daily use - bear the unique signature of Achille Castiglioni, are today represented in many collections and are exhibited in museums.
+His designs define the style of 'Industrial Design' and have received numerous awards as design classics.
+These design classics – lighting fixtures and everyday objects – bear the unique signature of Achille Castiglioni, are now represented in many collections, and are exhibited in museums.